rodrigo-arenas/FlaskDockerDevelopment/doc/instructions.md

     Defines the OS, where to get the code to build the app,etc.

    ### Image:
-    Blueprint of the instructions expecified in Dockerfile
+    Blueprint of the instructions expecified in Dockerfil
    ### Container:
     Server under the app is running
 </details>